-Distribution per unit for the current period was ¥8,152.
-NBF expects to distribute all retained earnings at the current period end remaining after deducting the amount appropriated to the reserve for advanced depreciation of non-current assets as stipulated in Article 64 of the Special Taxation Measures Law of Japan to be eligible for special tax treatment (Special Taxation Measures Law of Japan Article 67-15) that allows NBF to deduct its cash dividends of profits from taxable income.
+Distribution per unit for the current period was ¥7,681.
+NBF expects to distribute almost all retained earnings at the current period end to be eligible for special tax treatment (Special Taxation Measures Law of Japan Article 67-15) that allows NBF to deduct its cash dividends of profits from taxable income.